google-site-verification: google4aa8a52bf1bbbc9c.html

 New Jasmine Records Releases

-A new round of Jasmine Records CDs will be released on November 8th.
-Jasmine Records is to be applauded for their continuing cycle of exciting releases.
+A new round of Jasmine Records CDs was released on November 8th.
+Jasmine Records is to be roundly applauded for their continuing cycle of exciting releases.
 Of particular interest to readers of Curt’s Blues Blog should be:

 • JASMCD3298 – Memphis Minnie – The First Lady Of Country Blues, 1929-1953